GuillemAmatCastello/IDS705_Machine-Learning/README.md

-# Machine-Learning
+# IDS705: Machine-Learning

-Repo for the Machine Learning core course of MIDS at Duke University.
+Repository for the Machine Learning core course of MIDS at Duke University.
+It contains the following elements:
+- Four Assignments covering a review of Machine Learning fundamentals and algorithms.
+- Final Project covering a tutorial of Market Basket Analysis and Association Rules.